Table of Contents

 Benefits of Showing Investment Property Tax Depreciation

-In the above example, the investor still has $300,000 of net cash income but is only paying taxes on $94,849 thanks to benefits of depreciation.
+In the above example, the investor still has $300,000 of net cash income.
+However, is only paying taxes on $94,849 thanks to benefits of depreciation.
 The tax savings generated by investment property depreciation can quickly add up.

 There are seven federal income tax brackets for 2021, with rates ranging from 10% to 37%.
 Assuming an investor’s income for the year is $550,000, the tax rate is 35% for married individuals filing a joint return.

-The $205,151 depreciation expense on the multifamily property saves the investor $71,803 in federal income taxes.
+The $205,151 depreciation expense on the multifamily property saves the individual $71,803 in federal income taxes.

 Related: Real Estate Funds vs. REITs